Rouvy vs Zwift — Which Indoor Cycling App Is Worth Your Money?

 Community Size Smaller but growing 4+ million registered users

-Price is a real differentiator.
-Five dollars a month might not sound like much, but that’s $60 a year.
-Over two years, that’s $120.
-For some setups, that’s a decent pair of bib shorts.
+Price is.
+Five dollars a month sounds small — it isn’t.
+That’s $60 a year.
+Over two years, $120.
+For some setups, that’s a halfway decent pair of bib shorts, or a new cassette, or approximately four post-ride coffees depending on where you live.

 Where Rouvy Wins